yugecin/samp-mapedit/readme.txt

 motivation for this project.
 You're welcome to run this and improve it.
 This project is licensed under GPLv3.

+My gta_sa.exe is EU 1.0

+See https://github.com/basdon/basdon-tools for some tools:
+- mapinfo.c can be generate pawn code from .map files (with the --dump option)
+- textinfo.c shows how to extract textdraw info from .text files

 Install
 -------
 * certain functions might not work when Silent Patch is used *